huidongzhang/sql/Joins/Readme.md

 UNION ALL
 SELECT Gender FROM Actors;
 ```
-Iy may ignore the `ORDER BY` clause when used without the `LIMIT` clause in a subquery.
+It may ignore the `ORDER BY` clause when used without the `LIMIT` clause in a subquery.
 ```sql
 -- Query 7
 -- this does not order the networth, even though we asked ASC